Can Cats Eat Cherries

 Can Cats Eat Cherry Stems?

 Absolutely no. The stems of cherries contain cyanide which is poisonous to the cats.
-This one of the reason why you should never feed your feline friend with pitted cherries.
+This is one of the reasons why you should never feed your feline friend with pitted cherries.

-Also, stems are quite hard and they can either choke or cause the dental problem to the felines.
+Also, stems are quite hard and they can either choke or cause dental problems to the felines.
 Do not use cherry stems as cat trees since they are proven to be poisonous.

 In case your feline friend has eaten cherry blossoms then it is advisable to contact your veterinarian for treatment immediately.